-Up in the northeastern part of California, around a 3.5 hour drive from San Francisco, is the Shasta Cascade region.
+Up in the northeastern part of California, around a 3.5 hour drive from San Francisco, is the city of Redding, found in the Shasta Cascade region.
 This part of California is excellent for lovers of the outdoors and landscape photographers like me, offering mountains, lakes, potentially live volcanoes and of course, hiking and photo opportunities galore.

-We were recently invited by the nice folks up at Shasta Cascade to experience some of what their region has to offer.
-We packed our three days full of activities to try and take in as much as possible – here are some of the things we got up to, and some recommendations for planning your trip should you choose to go yourself.
+We were invited by the nice folks of the Shasta Cascade regional tourism office to experience some of what their region has to offer.
+We packed our three days in Redding and surrounding areas full of activities to try and take in as much as possible – here are some of the things we got up to, and some recommendations for planning your trip should you choose to go yourself.

 About six miles from Redding, and just past Shasta City (see below), is the Whiskeytown National Recreation Area.
 This is a gorgeous park, featuring a lovely big lake (Whiskeytown lake) as well as a plethora of outdoor activities, from hiking to kayaking.